kgrajski/ercot_dart/README.md

   - "Hypothesis driven" means actively anticipate and test the results of each and every experiment and plot
   - You could argue why not jump directly to one of the major Data Science platforms for that?
     - With a Co-Pilot it is astounding how quickly one can generate and customize quite complex plots!
+  - Many studies focus on the end-result - which nearly inevitably end with "hot" results.
+Here, I wanted to share the step-by-step journey to include the false alarms amongst the hints of insight.
+- Architect for future scaling.
-- Scaling.
-ERCOT has 100s of settlement points.
+  - ERCOT has 100s of settlement points.
 I embedded handling multiple settlement points in the workbench itself.
 So, lots of "outer loops".
-A better idea may have been to perfect it to operate on a single settlement point and use an external method to scale to the full range.
+A better idea may have been to perfect the workbench to operate on a single settlement point and use an external method to scale to the full range.

 ---